Aboriginal title in the United States: By geography

+Indian (Native American) land cessions from 1750 to 1890, from Charles O. Paullin's 1932 Atlas of the historical geography of the United States.

-East of Mississippi
+East of the Mississippi River

-Indian removal policy resulted in the complete extinguishment of aboriginal title in Alabama and Mississippi (1832), Florida and Illinois (1833), Georgia, North Carolina, and Tennessee (1835) [the Treaty of New Echota], Indiana (1840), and Ohio (1842).
+Indian removal policy resulted in the complete extinguishment of aboriginal title in Alabama and Mississippi (1832), Florida and Illinois (1833), Georgia, North Carolina, and Tennessee (1835) (specifically in the Treaty of New Echota), Indiana (1840), and Ohio (1842).

 Indian Land Claims Settlements extinguished all aboriginal title in Rhode Island in 1978 and Maine in 1980.
 Similar, but non-statewide, acts extinguished some aboriginal title in Connecticut, Florida, Massachusetts, and New York.

 The Vermont Supreme Court has held, in actions where aboriginal title was raised as a defense by criminal defendants, that all aboriginal title in Vermont was extinguished when Vermont became a state.
 Commentators have criticized these decisions as inconsistent with federal law.

 Some eastern states argued that the Nonintercourse Act did not apply in the original colonies, or at least not in tribal areas surrounded by settlements.
 The First and Second Circuits have rejected this view, holding that the act applied in the entire United States.